DavideBuffelli/DavideBuffelli/README.md

 In this profile you will find code related to my research projects and to my papers.

 #### 💬 📫
-If you want to know more about me, or you want drop me an email, check out my website: [https://davidebuffelli.github.io](https://davidebuffelli.github.io)
+If you want to know more about me, or you are looking for a way to contact me, check out my website: [https://davidebuffelli.github.io](https://davidebuffelli.github.io)